Flexible signal denoising via flexible empirical Bayes shrinkage: Results

-The end result is that i) data that are consistent with a smooth signal, get smoothed more strongly; ii) smoothing is stronger in areas of the signal with larger variance.
-In this example the smoothed signal from \ash{} is noticeably more accurate than using TI-thresholding (with variance estimated by running median absolute deviation, RMAD; see \citet{Gao1997Wavelet}) (panel (e)).
+The end result is that (i) data that are consistent with a smooth signal are smoothed more strongly, and (ii) smoothing is stronger in areas of the signal with greater variance.
+The smoothed signal from \mysmash{} (Figure~\ref{fig:simple_eg}, Panel E) is noticeably more accurate than the signal estimated using TI thresholding in Panel F (in which the variance is estimated using the ``median absolute deviation,'' or RMAD, method of \citealt{Gao1997Wavelet}).

+We revisit this simulation scenario in Section~\ref{sec:gauss-mean-est}, where we compare the performance of \mysmash{} against signal denoising methods in many simulated data sets.